PelleLille/hsl-docs/postdelivery.rst

 Functions
 ---------

-.. function:: Retry([options])
+.. function:: Queue([options])

-  Retry the message again later.
+  Queue the message to be retried later.
 This is the default action for temporary / non-permanent (5XX) errors.
 If the maximum retry count is exceeded; the message is either bounced or deleted depending on the transport's settings.

   :param array options: options array
   :return: doesn't return, script is terminated

   The following options are available in the options array.

+   * **hold** (boolean) Put the message in the hold (inactive) queue.
+The default is ``false``.
    * **delay** (number) the delay in seconds.
 The default is according to the current transports retry delay.
    * **reason** (string) optional message to be logged with the message.
    * **increment_retry** (boolean) if the retry count should be increased.
 The default is ``true``.